OdysseyOfTheDragons/pi-server/README.md

 migrations on a database file (to change the limit) and that would allow the user to specify the wanted size when launching the server rather than when compiling the tool.

+## What to do add in the following steps

+I must finish to write the database implementation.
+To do so, I also need to implement the exclusive mutexes on the file (concurrent reading, exclusive writing).

+To improve performance, I shall use `const`, `restrict`, `register`, `inline`, `static` where possible.

+There are a lot of places where I use magic numbers.
+Sometimes, an 8 is to have a shift, sometimes this is the length of a 16-digit block.
+I need to introduce `#define` to be clearer.

+I also need to document the fact I use libraries (`openmp`, `mpfr`, `gmp`, will I also use `libdivide`?).

+Finally, I also need to add formatting to my Makefile, in order to have a consistent style (and to have lines that fit my terminal width).